Research

 Working Paper

 Using hand-collected data from 10-K filings, we analyse the relation between asset-backed securitisation and corporate innovation inputs and outputs.
-We find that securitisation is an efficient way of spurring public firms' innovation after carefully considering endogeneity issues.
+We find that securitisation is efficient for spurring public firms' innovation after carefully considering endogeneity issues.
 Further tests show that securitisation is associated with more exploitative innovation.
 We support the hypothesis that the effect of securitisation is through the risk-taking channel rather than releasing the financial constraint channel.

 This paper examines the effect of distraction among institutional investors on various features of the loan contract.
 We use an exogenous measure to capture institutional investor distraction (Kempf et al. 2017).
-Using a facility-level sample from 1985 to 2017 of US non-financial borrowers, we find there is a positive relationship between the distraction and the cost of bank loans.
+Using a facility-level sample from 1985 to 2017 of US non-financial borrowers, we find a positive relationship between the distraction and the cost of bank loans.
 Distraction also increases the concerns of risk elements in a loan’s contract.
-The effects of institutional distractions are associated characteristics of institutional investors, the investors’ holdings proportions and the borrower’s ex-ante credit condition.
+The effects of institutional distractions are associated with the characteristics of institutional investors, the investors’ holdings proportions and the borrower’s ex-ante credit condition.
 Further tests show that the increase in loan spread is due to weakened monitoring and governance efforts from institutional investors when they are distracted.
 Overall, this study contributes to the literature that investors show limited attention to corporate actions and our evidence supports the governance role of institutional shareholders.